 During climate change summit COP22, Dan crowdsourced a poem about climate change for Free Word.
 As COP22 discussed this global issue in Marrakech, we invited you to be part of the conversation by helping to create a brand new poem.

 Being Human is a festival of the humanities.
-Dan is working with the University of Kent and Canterbury Roman Museum to deliver workshops and performances around the hopes and fears of architecture, using artefacts from Britain's Roman history to inspire participants.
+Dan worked with the University of Kent and Canterbury Roman Museum to deliver workshops and performances around the hopes and fears of architecture, using artefacts from Britain's Roman history to inspire participants.

 23 Submarines is inspired by the three wrecks of World War I submarines which lie on the banks of the River Medway.
 Led by performance poet Dan Simpson, the poetry strand commissioned six local poets to compose new poems responding to these stories and objects.